 An aspect of cleaning replication that may not always be thought of as an important component is the type of water the client is using.
 Using DI water over hard or potable water can sometimes result in a big difference in the results of a project.
 Our lab can use DI water, and potable water or make hard water that matches the hardness at the client’s facilities.

 We also make sure to keep temperature abilities in mind, whether this is the temperature that the soil is exposed to or the temperature capabilities of the equipment and detergent solution.
 We can keep constant heat as well as perform projects with no heat or unmaintained heat.
 These factors can determine how well a detergent solution cleans and how long it takes to remove the soil.

-Some replication involves different types of soils to be cleaned off different materials.
+Some replication involves different types of soils to be cleaned off different materials of construction.
 Not all projects involve cleaning equipment made from SS316 or SS304 stainless steel.
-Most projects are done on stainless steel, but sometimes, clients need to clean out hoses, piping, filters, floors or glass.
+Most projects are done on stainless steel, but sometimes, clients need to clean out hoses, piping, filters, floors, or glass.
 We procure most materials for any project to have a proper replication.